opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 Fork [OpenSearch](https://github.com/opensearch-project/OpenSearch) and clone locally, e.g. `git clone https://github.com/[your username]/OpenSearch.git`.

 ## Publish OpenSearch feature/extensions Branch to Maven local
 The work done to support the extensions framework is located on the `feature/extensions` branch of the OpenSearch project.
-It is necessary to publish the dependencies of this branch to your local maven repository prior to running the extension on a seperate process.
+It is necessary to publish the dependencies of this branch to your local maven repository prior to running the OpenSearch SDK on a seperate process.

 - First navigate to the directory that OpenSearch has been cloned to
 - Checkout the correct branch, e.g. `git checkout feature/extensions`.